-NCERT Exemplar Solutions for Class 10 Science Chapter 13 Magnetic Effects of Electric Current is an essential study tool for the students to pass the CBSE Class 10 examination in flying colours.
-This study material presents you with the answer to the questions provided in the NCERT Exemplar book.
-NCERT Exemplar aids you in gaining extra knowledge on different kinds of questions to be asked in examinations.
+NCERT Exemplar Solutions for Class 10 Science Chapter 13 Magnetic Effects of Electric Current are an essential study tool for the students to pass the CBSE Class 10 examination with flying colours.
+This study material presents you with the answers to the questions provided in the NCERT Exemplar book.
+NCERT Exemplar aids you in gaining precise knowledge on different kinds of questions to be asked in the examinations.

-This Exemplar has answers to different kinds of questions such as MCQs, Short answers questions and Long answer questions that will help you to practice a different variety of questions.
-NCERT Exemplar question will add up to your knowledge gained through textbooks and this will help you immensely when you face competitive examinations.
-Students can have a glance of NCERT Exemplar Class 10 Science Chapter 13 below.
+This exemplar has answers to different kinds of questions such as MCQs, short answer questions and long answer questions that will help you to practise different types of questions.
+NCERT Exemplar questions will add up to your knowledge gained through textbooks, and this will help you immensely when you face competitive examinations.
+Students can practise the NCERT Exemplar Class 10 Science Chapter 13 offline as well by downloading the solutions in PDF from the link below.

-Access Answers to NCERT Exemplar Class 10 Science Chapter 13 – Magnetic Effects of Electric Current
+Access Answers to NCERT Exemplar Solutions for Class 10 Science Chapter 13 – Magnetic Effects of Electric Current